 - Cost effectiveness is maintained (in terms of the time spent looking for information and storage space used).

 This training is for all staff whose role involves handling University records and should ideally be completed within the first month of employment.

 Mandatory for all staff, to be repeated annually.

-This training is now available as a web-based course via Blackboard and provides essential fire safely advice and guidance for all UEA staff,
+This training is now available as a web-based course via Blackboard and provides essential fire safety advice and guidance for all UEA staff.

 Health and Safety (Generic)